-COC will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
-COC will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months.
+The PHACOC will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
+COC The PHA will also accept evidence of monthly payments or total payments that will be due for health and medical care-expenses during the upcoming 12 months.